wohaco/despace/venera_11_12.md

 ## Science goals & payload

    - Obtaning a more accurate elemental composition of the atmosphere ([EVN‑014](venus.md)).
-For these purposes, the spacecraft had a mass spectrometer, a gas chromatograph and an optical spectrometer, a nephelometer to study the aerosol component of the atmosphere, an x-ray fluorescence spectrometer to assess the chemical and elemental composition of the cloud layer particles ([EVN‑018](venus.md)), a device to measure the electrical activity of the atmosphere ([EVN‑012](venus.md)), specialized sensors for oxygen and moisture, and an experimental solar;
+For these purposes, the spacecraft had a mass spectrometer, a gas chromatograph and an optical spectrometer, a nephelometer to study the aerosol component of the atmosphere, an x‑ray fluorescence spectrometer to assess the chemical and elemental composition of the cloud layer particles ([EVN‑018](venus.md)), a device to measure the electrical activity of the atmosphere ([EVN‑012](venus.md)), specialized sensors for oxygen and moisture, and an experimental solar;
    - Obtaining new color panoramas of the surface of Venus at using telephotometers with a set of color filters ([EVN‑093](venus.md));
    - Detailed analysis of the Venusian soil.
-To do this, the station installed a soil sampling device, x-ray fluorescence analyzer and a device for measuring the physical and mechanical characteristics of the soil «Prop-4B1».
+To do this, the station installed a soil sampling device, x‑ray fluorescence analyzer and a device for measuring the physical and mechanical characteristics of the soil «Prop-4B1».

 Venera 11 and Venera 12 spacecrafts completely duplicated each other, carrying the same set of scientific equipment.